sherryrich/gymbag/README.md

 ### Home page
 Homepage displays the logo on the left top, search bar in the middle, then my account and card details on the right hand side.
 Below that is the main navigation links.
 There is a H1 heading with "No 1 for gym gear" along with a large background image of weights bar and plates informing users so that the website's purpose is immediately evident to a new user.
+Related user story:
+* As a website user I want to be able to instantly understand main purpose of the site & learn more about the business & products on offer [#41](https://github.com/sherryrich/gymbag/issues/41)
 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/homepage_features.JPG)

 ### Navigation Bar